ccarabine/junior-dev-talent/README.md

     - There is a account details link  for users to go back to the account page
     - Success message displayed “Profile updated successfully"

-__
+### **Feature 12 Candidate Skills**
+( accessed from the "profile" on the nav bar)
+**Add skill**
+( accessed from the My profile page )
+- *Logged in user - owner of the profile*

+    - Name is required
+    - There is a back button for users to go back to the My profile page
+    - Success message displayed “Skill was added successfully ” when the user submits"

+**Edit Skill**
+( accessed from the My profile page )
+- *Logged in user - owner of the profile*

+    - Existing details will be displayed
+    - There is a back button for users to go back to the profile page
+    - Success message displayed “Skill was updated successfully" when the user submits"

+**Delete Skill**
+( accessed from the My profile page )
+- *Logged in user - owner of the profile*

+    - Confirm button if user would like to delete the skill
+    - There is a cancel button for users to go back to the skill
+    - Success message displayed “Skill was deleted successfully" when the user submits" __
 ### **Feature 13 Account Management**
 This section allows the user to independently register for an account, sign in/out and change their password so they can access the site for more functionality<br>